Ivory Coast colossus Toure fights for African pride

 Toure is now famous for box-to-box runs and the ability to score spectacular long-distance goals with a seemingly languid swipe of his boot.

-He was a crucial part of the City team that won the Premier League in both the 2011-12 and 2013-14 seasons.
-Juan Mata, then of Chelsea, described him as “the complete player.”
+He was a crucial part of the City team that won the Premier League in the 2011-12 season.
+Juan Mata, then of Chelsea, told The Sun newspaper last year Toure was “the complete player.”

 Mata said: “He can defend, attack, score, dribble, he has great skills and he’s so tall and powerful.
 It is so difficult to defend against him.”